• Get Inspired

 Comment

 There’s something humbling about realising your house is taller than you thought.
-Thirteen metres, to be exact, from ground to rooftop on the gable side (Giebelseite, if we’re being technical).
-Not that we’d measured it before.
+Thirteen metres, to be exact, from ground to rooftop on the gable side (Giebelseite, if I am being technical).
+Not that I’d measured it before.
 It was just... our house.
 You live inside it, not on top of it.
 Until you suddenly have to.

 And to be fair, who checks a roof?
 Most people don’t.
 That’s sort of the point of a roof: you forget about it, until it fails.

-But we didn’t forget.
-We climbed.
-We looked.
-We photographed.
-We had an expert on call.
-And we quickly discovered that our gable side, high, hidden, and far from street view, was being treated like a blind spot.
+But I didn’t forget.
+I climbed.
+I looked.
+I photographed.
+I had an expert on call.
+And I quickly discovered that our gable side, high, hidden, and far from street view, was being treated like a blind spot.
 A perfect place, in other words, to skip a few steps, cut a few corners, and assume no one would notice.

 They were wrong.

-Because here’s what we’d learned from other renovations: just because something is out of sight doesn’t mean it should be out of mind.
+Because here’s what I’d learned from other renovations: just because something is out of sight doesn’t mean it should be out of mind.
 Especially when it’s holding the house together.

-So we did what any design-obsessed, renovation-weary homeowners would do: we took a holiday.
+So I did what any design-obsessed, renovation-weary homeowner would do: I took a holiday.
 But not the relaxing kind.
 The kind where you spend your mornings documenting zinc flashing and your afternoons decoding builder small talk.
-We were there every day - balancing on a blank with a clipboard and clenched jaw.
+I was there every day - balancing on a blank with a clipboard and clenched jaw.
 And slowly, the work began to match the promise.

 Also, I should mention: I have a mild fear of heights.
 That fear did not appreciate climbing scaffoldings at seven in the morning to peer over details with a cup of coffee in one hand and my phone camera in the other.
 But necessity is a powerful motivator.